im-tofa/pokebrowse/README.md

 - Ensure a good enough level of security
 - Ensure GDPR conformity
 - Rate limiting, preventing spam
-- Migrate to full REST or full GraphQL: I initially wanted only GraphQL but had trouble with enabling JWT authentication on only some routes, so I used REST for authenticated routes instead.
+- Migrate to full REST or full GraphQL: I initially wanted only GraphQL but had trouble with enabling JWT authentication on only some queries, so I used REST for authenticated routes instead.
 But everything should be possible via GraphQL, just need to figure out how.
-GraphQL is nice for its typechecking alone, even if the querying capabilities of GraphQL are especially beneficial in this version of the app.
+GraphQL is nice for its typechecking alone, even if the querying capabilities of GraphQL aren't especially beneficial in this version of the app.

 ## License